Hildebrand Law, P.C. mobile logo

 The Court reversed the decision of the trial court which ruled the prenuptial agreement void.
 It gave the lower court instructions to determine whether Mrs. Williams could support herself when determining if the provision in the prenuptial agreement concerning alimony could be enforced.

 If you have questions about whether prenuptial agreements regarding alimony are enforceable in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona spousal maintenance and family law attorneys have over 100 years of combined experience successfully representing clients in spousal maintenance and family law cases.
+Our Arizona spousal maintenance and family law attorneys have decades of combined experience successfully representing clients in spousal maintenance and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.